Aider-AI/aider/docs/faq.md

 Once we see signs that a *particular* model is capable of code editing, it would be reasonable for aider to attempt to officially support such a model.
-Until then, aider will simply maintain experimental support for using alternative models as describe below.
+Until then, aider will simply maintain experimental support for using alternative models.

 ### OpenAI API compatible LLMs